Eli Gold: NASCAR announcing

-In 1976, Gold became a member of the NASCAR’s Motor Racing Network, which gives over 600 stations the broadcast of the NASCAR races.
-Eli had many different jobs in the station, including co-anchor, turn announcer and pit reporter.
-His first job with MRN was working turns 1 & 2 for the 1976 World 600 at Charlotte Motor Speedway in what he described as "basically an on the air audition."
+In 1976, Gold became a member of NASCAR's Motor Racing Network, which gives over 600 stations the broadcast of the NASCAR races.
+He had many different jobs with the network, including co-anchor, turn announcer, and pit reporter.
+His first job with MRN was working turns 1 & 2 for the 1976 World 600 at Charlotte Motor Speedway in what he described as "basically an on-the-air audition."
 After the race, he asked Barney Hall if he thought "they are going to bring me back."
 His reply was that he thought "so[.]
 [Y]ou did OK and I'm sure you'll be back again."
 While he no longer works the booth or turns, he returned to working each MRN Sprint Cup Series broadcast in the 2015 season hosting the pre-race show and post-race show.

-From 1984-2016, Gold was host of "NASCAR Live," a weekly show that is heard all over the United States on terrestrial radio, MRN.com and Sirius XM NASCAR Radio.
+From 1984 to 2016, Gold was host of "NASCAR Live," a weekly show that is heard all over the United States on terrestrial radio, MRN.com, and Sirius XM NASCAR Radio.

 From 1996 to 2000, Gold was the lead announcer for TNN's coverage of the Winston Cup Series, sharing the booth with analysts such as Buddy Baker, Dick Berggren, Chad Little and Phil Parsons.
-He also worked with ESPN, CBS Sports, NBC Sports and SETN in all of their coverage of NASCAR racing.
+He also worked with ESPN, CBS Sports, NBC Sports, and SETN in all of their coverage of NASCAR racing.

-According to NASCAR driver Kenny Wallace who also broadcasts NASCAR themed shows on Speed Channel and St. Louis radio station KMOX-AM, Gold "is one of the most recognizable voices in NASCAR and in all of sports broadcasting."
+According to NASCAR driver Kenny Wallace, who also broadcasts NASCAR-themed shows on Speed Channel and St. Louis radio station KMOX-AM, Gold "is one of the most recognizable voices in NASCAR and in all of sports broadcasting."

 In 2016, Gold resigned from MRN and all NASCAR duties.
 Published reports cited an incident in April of that year that was not disclosed.